Ministry of Health (Saudi Arabia): Recent history (1990s-present)

 Until 2018, healthcare in schools fell under the stewardship of the Ministry of Education.
 It was proposed by the Ministry of Health that this should change and should be managed by the Ministry of Health.
 In 2018, the responsibility was officially transferred between the two ministries.
 Additionally, periodic health checks were introduced for Saudi pupils at specific grade intervals.
 In April 2018, The World Health Organization presented AlRabiah with certifications for two new health cities in the country.
 The cities were Diriyah and Jalajil.
-Awards were also later given for the cities of Unayzah and Riyadh Al Khabra.
+Awards were also later given for the cities of Unayzah and Riyadh Al Khabra..
+Up to April 2026, a total of 16 Saudi cities have been accredited by the World Health Organization as “Healthy Cities.”

 In February 2022, the Director-General of the World Health Organization (WHO) congratulated Saudi Arabia in eliminating Trachoma, a disease of the eye caused by infection with the bacterium Chlamydia trachomatis.

 On 28 September 2025, the World Health Organization (WHO) and the United Nations Inter-Agency Task Force on the Prevention and Control of Noncommunicable Diseases (UNIATF) awarded Saudi Arabia’s Ministry of Health a 2025 UN Inter-Agency Task Force Award the Prevention and Control of Noncommunicable Diseases, at the 10th annual Friends of the Task Force Meeting in New York City, held during the 80th session of the United Nations General Assembly (UNGA 80).

 On 27 February 2022, the Ministry of Health launched the first virtual hospital in the Kingdom.

 Saudi Arabia has a life expectancy of 80 years (79 for males and 81 for females) according to the latest data for the year 2023 from the World Bank.
 Infant mortality in 2022 was 6 per 1000 (5 for males and 5 for females) 1000.
 In 2023, 71.8% of the adult population was overweight and 40.6% was obese.